-A third site to consider is Somerset Long Bay.
+A third location to consider is Somerset Long Bay.
 The calm and clear water off the beach make for good snorkeling conditions.
 However, there is no reef, and marine life can be limited at times.

 Church Bay is a fifth option to consider.
 One of the most recommended snorkeling spots on Bermuda, this is a great place to spot colorful fish and coral.
 There are also some shallow canyons that can be fun to explore.

 You can look through this table for a listing of 7 of the most popular locations to go snorkeling in this area.

 |Somerset Long Bay||0.4 mi.
 North-Northwest of Central Somerset Village||Bermuda|